The MVC

 The controller is a module, so we want to expose a function

-and pass it to the view index.ejs.
+index.html page and load it to the response body.
 Let's expose our

 function by assigning it to exports: